Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

 \paragraph{\textbf{Generative Intervention}} Rather than incorporating SCMs directly into GANs, alternative works like \cite{Mao2021GenerativeIF} and \cite{Zhang2021LearningCR} leverage GANs to implement SCM-based interventions for downstream tasks.
 GenInt \cite{Mao2021GenerativeIF} aims to enhance the robustness of visual classifiers by using a conditional GAN (cGAN) \cite{Mirza2014ConditionalGA} to intervene on spurious variables, effectively performing adversarial augmentation constrained by causal relations.
 This results in improved model performance by eliminating spurious correlations.
 Meanwhile, \cite{Zhang2021LearningCR} applies a similar interventionist approach to 3D pose estimation, considering domain shifts as interventions.
 They use deep generative models to simulate these shifts, leading to more transferable and causally-informed representations that boost estimation accuracy.

 \paragraph{\textbf{Knowledge Extrapolation}} Addressing the challenge of incorporating structural causal elements directly into the generator architectures of GANs, Feng \etal~\cite{Feng2022PrincipledKE} introduce PKD.
 This approach focuses on generating high-fidelity counterfactual samples using pre-trained, state-or-the-art generators.
 The method posits that the extrapolation distribution primarily deviates from the original in the dimension specific to the extrapolated knowledge.
-This divergence is adeptly modeled through an adversarial framework.
-This ensures for seamless integration with cutting-edge GANs, thus facilitating the generation of premium-quality counterfactual samples without intricacies of modifying underlying architectures.
+This divergence is adeptly modeled through an adversarial framework, ensuring for seamless integration with cutting-edge GANs.